gmprestes/PHP-PowerfullAPI/README.md

-# PowerfulAPI
+# PowerfullAPI
 An powerful and very light-weight PHP REST API

-* Very easy to set up and get going, you just need to copy PowerfulAPI files into your working directory.
+* Very easy to set up and get going, you just need to copy PowerfullAPI files into your working directory.
 * Independent from other libraries and frameworks.
 * Supports HTTP authentication.